 If every science professor were asked to describe her research focus as a superpower, Assistant Professor of Biology Jeeyon Jeong would have a pretty good answer: she’s Iron Woman.
 Jeong studies the biology of metals and specializes in the movement of iron within plants.
 One day, the findings from her lab may protect human health.
 The applications of her research may even help save the planet.

-This summer, the National Science Foundation awarded Jeong a three-year, $462,395 grant to support her experiments on “iron homeostasis,” or how molecular iron is stored and transported within plant cells.
+In 2018, the National Science Foundation awarded Jeong a three-year, $462,395 grant to support her experiments on “iron homeostasis,” or how molecular iron is stored and transported within plant cells.
 Currently, more than 30 percent of the world’s population suffers from iron deficiency and relies on plant-based diets that are iron-poor.
 One answer to this problem is biofortification, or breeding more robust crops that have more of the nutrients that humans need.

 “If the genetics of a plant species is well understood, plants can be selectively bred,” says Jeong.
 “Then that [plant] fortification process can occur naturally.”
 This could help reduce global iron deficiency in a way that is both sustainable and widely affordable.

 Like zinc or copper, iron is a micronutrient—essential to life and needed only in tiny amounts.
 Yet it can be a challenge for plants and animals to get enough iron because both have difficulty absorbing it.
 Most organisms also lack the ability to excrete iron.
 So an iron overload can be just as dangerous as an iron deficiency.
 If iron or its chemical byproducts become too plentiful within an organism, it can be toxic.

 The distribution of iron within a cell also needs to be exactly right.
 “Depending on the compartment that it’s in, the mineral can be beneficial,” says Jeong “If it’s in the wrong compartment, it can be toxic, even if levels are the same.”